apigeekdemos/apigee-informatica-apijam/Setting up your Informatica Cloud Organization/README.md

 ![image alt text](./media/image_iic_ai_edit_apigee_connection.png)

-## Import the InitiateOrder IIC Service Workflow
+## Import the InitiateOrder process

-6. In the steps below, you will import the *InitiateOrder* service workflow into your Trial IIC Org.
+6. In the steps below, you will import the *InitiateOrder* process into your Trial IICS Org.

 * Go to *Resources* folder in the current folder and download the *Order_Initiation.zip* file
 * In *Application Integration*, click on the *Explore* folder icon in the left nav
 * Click on the green *Import* button at the top right
 * In the file dialog, click *Choose File*, and select the *Order_Initiation.zip* file
-* Click on the green Import button to start the import of this workflow alongwith all its dependencies
+* Click on the green Import button to start the import of this process along with all its dependencies

 ![image alt text](./media/image_iic_ai_import_order_initiation.png)

 Once the Import is completed, you should see 2 additional projects created with the dependent objects

 ![image alt text](./media/image_iic_ai_order_initiate_project.png)